 In the U.S., law court systems have adopted the same above exemptions made by the federal law of the USA.
 Strictly religious usage by Native American people associated with the Native American Church is legal throughout the USA.
 As for non-Native American people, the use of Peyote, whether recreational or religious, is prohibited in the USA excluding a few states.

 Though it is not a drug to be taken lightly, in general, peyote is not considered an addictive drug.
 However, the feelings of euphoria produced by a peyote trip could cause a person to develop a psychological dependence on the substance.

 States, where the use of Peyote is not as much leniently allowed, include Minnesota, Colorado, New Mexico and Nevada.
 In these states, there is a minimum requirement of Peyote enthusiasts actually being members of a renowned and dedicated religious organization or body such as The American Indian Church in Minnesota, or, the Native American Church.
-In a few states, you can legally join a Peyote meeting/ceremony, if the organization running that ceremony is associated with the Native American Church.
+In a few states, people can legally join a Peyote meeting or ceremony, if the organization running that ceremony is associated with the Native American Church.

-Can I use peyote if I join a Native American Church?
+Can One use peyote if They join a Native American Church?